 Broad range of information about learning disabilities and differences and their implications for academic and social development.

-Focuses on nonverbal learning disabilities including information on subtypes, diagnostic criteria, and links to parent-friendly resources.
+Focuses on learning disabilities including resources and advocacy.

 Includes information about nonverbal learning disorders, how they may be evidenced at home and school and offers suggestions for treatment options.